 The Black Men of Labor is a New Orleans Social and Pleasure Club is made up of black working men who pay homage to the black men who work.
 The theme of the BMOL is always to keep the traditional music on the streets.
 Fred Johnson told Off Beat Magazine in New Orleans, “No matter what we do, the theme of the parade is always going to be based on the musicians wearing black and white and playing traditional brass band music.

-Black Masking along with other Black New Orleans legacies that are affected by Cultural appropriation and gentrification in New Orleans.
+Black Masking and Black New Orleans legacies are affected by Cultural appropriation and gentrification in New Orleans.
 The very thing that lifts the spirit and solidifies family is used by others to make a dollar off the talent of others.
 It’s a set up by the tourism and entertainment industry to make big bucks off the blood, love, and suffering of a people.
-So, it’s doubtful that the Indians can get their images protected within the timeline given.
-Unlike Mardi Gras Krewes, such as Rex, whose krewes are made up of wealthy white people who are able to tap into sponsors.
+So, it’s doubtful that the Indians can get their images protected within the timeline given, unlike Mardi Gras Krewes, such as Rex, whose krewes are made up of wealthy white people who can tap into sponsors.
 Black Masking Indians go broke for the love of the culture.
 It’s also labor-intensive and takes away precious time from their family members and friends.

 Copyright is a property right.
 Under the Federal Copyright Act of 1976, photographs are protected by copyright from the moment of creation.
 According to the U.S. Copyright Office, the owner of the “work” is generally the photographer or, in certain situations, the employer of the photographer.

 Under U.S. law, copyright in a photograph is the property of the person who presses the shutter on the camera — not the person who owns the camera, and not even the person in the photo. http://www.technologylawsource.com › articles › intellectual-property-1 › wh.